Data Protection Act 1998

 All GP Practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Dr Hurst and Partners in the last financial year was £16,818 before tax and national insurance.
-This is for 1 full time GP and 3 locums who worked in the practice for more than six months.
+The mean earnings before tax and national insurance for GPs working at Hartington Surgery was £36,013 for the last financial year.
+This is for 1 full time GP and 2 locums who worked in the practice for more than six months.